packit/packit.dev/content/docs/guide.md

 This option is ignored in Packit running on GitHub for security reasons and **is not** recommended either.

-Here, CI systems and packagers needs to step in and verify the proposed changes.
+Here, CI systems and packagers need to step in and verify the proposed changes.

 Once the pull-request is merged, you can use a [`koji_build` job](/docs/configuration/#koji_build) to trigger the Koji build for new dist-git commits.
 It can be configured like this: